diego-yason/LBYARCH-MP2/Yason/README.md

 The execution video of the program can be found [here](https://github.com/diego-yason/LBYARCH-MP2/blob/8e31cb62b35a5941a98e6ad08489579b53143355/Yason/recording.mp4).

 I conducted the program 50 times via script using a typescript/javascript program.
+Each individual test uses a different, randomly generated dataset.
 NodeJS's `performance` module was utilized to take the duration.

 The average execution times are as follows: